 - Steam cauliflower in microwave according to package directions, or in steamer basket over boiling water until tender.
-Now time to mash!
-Add 1/2 tsp salt, 1/4 tsp black pepper, and 1/3 cup parmesan cheese to cauliflower mix, ensuring it gets evenly distributed (can mash using food processor, Vitamix, or by hand).
-Mash to desired consistency and set aside.
+Tip: begin on Step 3 (ground beef) while cauliflower is steaming in microwave.
+Once done, place steamed cauliflower in large bowl, along with 1/2 tsp salt, 1/4 tsp black pepper, and 1/3 cup parmesan cheese.
+Stir to combine.
+Mash cauliflower by hand to desired consistency, and set aside.

 - In a cast iron skillet, heat 1 tbsp olive oil over med-high heat, filming bottom of pan.
 Add the ground beef, cumin, dry mustard, chili powder, 1 tsp salt, and 1/2 tsp black pepper.
 Stir well to distribute spices evenly.
 Use wooden spoon to break the meat into smaller crumbles as you go.
 Cook until beef is browned and evenly cooked-through, showing no signs of pink.
 Remove meat using a slotted spoon, transfer to a separate dish for now.

-- Brown the mushrooms, stirring occasionally, about 7 minutes.
-If pan seems dry, add more olive oil.
+- In same pan, brown the mushrooms, stirring occasionally, about 7 minutes.
+(If pan seems dry, add more olive oil.)
 Add the garlic and onions to pan and cook another 4-5 minutes or until softened.
 Add bell pepper, green chilies, jalapeno (if using), carrots, corn, 1/2 tsp crushed red pepper, and small dash of salt/pepper.
 Cook another 2 minutes, stirring often to combine.

 - Add veggie/meat mixture to your greased 9×13 dish.
 Spread evenly with a large spoon.
-Top with the cauliflower mash; drop by spoonful, and then spread into one uniform layer.
+Top with the cauliflower mash (dropping by the spoonful), and then spread mash into one uniform layer.

 - Bake for 30 minutes until golden.
-During the last 2-3 minutes of cooking, top with cheddar cheese.
-If more browning is desired on cauliflower crust, run under the broiler for 2-4 minutes, checking often so as not to let it burn.
-Remove from oven and let sit for 5 minutes.
-Top cauliflower shepherd’s pie with chives.
+During the last 2-3 minutes of cooking, top with cheddar cheese and return to oven.
+When timer ends, remove shepherd’s pie from oven and let sit for 5 minutes.

-- To serve: spoon into ramekins, especially if you want your man to see you for the domestic goddess you are.
+- To Serve: spoon into ramekins, especially if you want to be recognized as the domestic goddess you are, hashtag #fancyAF.
 Alternatively: you could just put it on a plate and eat it like a normal person.
-(Note: We chose ramekins, because we fancy AF)
+Either way.